 How to overcome language barriers traveling

 The language problems scenario I mentioned right at the beginning of the post could happen anywhere.
-It could be in a local area, local markets, bus stations, airports, in remote villages or even in a shopping centre, even with other backpackers.
+It could be in a local area, local markets, bus stations, airports, train stations, in remote villages, in a shopping centre, even with other travelers.
 But the good news is, because of the age we live in, It’s not hard to overcome traveling language problems.
 In fact we have quite a few easy options.

 Language problems can dissapear at our fingertips

-Let’s not kid ourselves, backpacking isn’t like it was years ago.
-So many countries around the world are geared for backpackers.
-There are backpacker routes all over the world; so it’s not like we go off and dissapear into the complete unknown for a period of time.
+Let’s not kid ourselves, traveling isn’t like it was years ago.
+So many countries around the world are geared for travelers now.
+There are travel routes all over the world; so it’s not like we go off and dissapear into the complete unknown for a period of time.
 The world has got smaller because of that lovely thing we all depend on everyday of our lives.
-We can’t live without it, we carry it around in our pockets.
+We can’t live or cope without it anymore, we carry it around in our pockets.

 Google aids with traveling language problems!

-Google comes with so many functions but Google translate will be one of your biggest aids with language problems.
+Google translate will be one of your biggest aids with language problems.
 It can help you out translating words into English to help you communicate with locals.
-You will see in certain countries, locals will have google translate ready to translate words into English for you in places like markets, bus stations or eateries.
+You will see in certain countries, locals will have google translate ready to translate words into English for you in places like local markets, bus stations or eateries.

 If Google isn’t your thing, then there are other language-specific translators to help you overcome language barriers.

-Learn a few basic words to help with traveling language problems
+Learn a few basic words and numbers in the local language

 Imagine that scenario at the top of the post again, there’s no google translate to help you.
 Think how awkward it would be just standing there not knowing how to communicate with that person.
 You might try and do the whole talk louder thing but you’re just making a fool out of yourself.
 That local will be looking at you thinking what an ignorant tourist and be less willing to help you out.
 Chances are they might have even understood you, but because of the way behaved they’re not.